Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Solar Potential into a spreadsheet?
+How do I pull Solar Potential into Google Sheets?

 How many credits does each Solar Potential cell cost?